Nina Kuo: Work

 Kuo received scholarships and studied at International Center of Photography in New York City.
 Her work is in the collections of Brooklyn Museum of Art and New Museum in New York City.
 She has lectured at the New School, Newark Museum, Beijing University, Central Academy of Art, Beijing.
+With other artists she wrote an autobiographical chapter for the book "Last Artist Standing: Living and Sustaining a Creative Life over 50" by Sharon Louden.

 In 2020, she created a series of sculptures, "Tomb Clay Figures," honoring those who died during the COVID-19 pandemic.
 She described it as: "This global pandemic pinpoints how death is mentally difficult.
 My goal is to create art that can reinvent these emotions, while honoring people we have all admired."

 In 2020, her photomontage work was exhibited in The Smithsonian's exhibition, "What Is Feminist Art?
 Revisted and was added to their permanent collection.

 The Art Newspaper 4 November 2022 writes, "Nina Kuo’s Contrapted Series Chinatown and Contrapted Series Quilt, Brooklyn (both 1983), overlay photographs of the titular New York neighbourhoods with colourful fragments, demonstrating how cultural memory is made from scattered debris."